This is part 2 of my Odessa, The Pearl of the Black Sea mini-series. Read post 1 here!

 The new tram

 The oversized bottle above reads “Champagne French Boulevard.”
 I grew up on French Boulevard (Frantsuzky Bulvar), called during soviet times Proletarian Boulevard (Proletarsky Bulvar).
 Its historic name was restored in the 1990s.
 This is a beautiful tree-lined and cobblestoned street lined with beaches, resorts, restaurants, Odessa Movie Studio and Musical Comedy Theatre.
-The only manufacturing facility in the area is fittingly a wine & champagne plant.
+The only manufacturing facility in the area is fittingly, a wine & champagne factory.

 The historic Wine Factory on French Boulevard.
 The original historic sign reads: South Russian Winemaking Society.